What Can Nutritional Therapy Help With?

 Neurological Issues

-Optimising nutrition and lifestyle can support brain health by providing the necessary nutrient raw materials for adequate hormone and neurotransmitter synthesis and by enabling nervous system repair.
-By tailoring to the individual's condition, neurological disorders that can be put into remission or ameliorated using the GAPS protocol include CFS/ME, migraine, autism, ADHD, Tourette's, epilepsy, PANS/PANDAS, and trichotillomania.
+Optimising nutrition and lifestyle can support brain health by providing the necessary nutrient raw materials for adequate neurotransmitter synthesis and by enabling the repair of the blood-brain barrier and nervous system.
+By tailoring to the individual's condition, neurological disorders that can be put into remission or ameliorated using the GAPS protocol include ME/CFS, migraine, autism, ADHD, Tourette's, epilepsy, PANS/PANDAS, and trichotillomania.

 Digestive Disorders

 The GAPS diet is the ultimate nutritional intervention for managing and correcting digestive issues.
 It promotes gut health through easily digestible, non-inflammatory, nutrient-dense foods.
-Digestive problems are commonly attributed to dysbiosis (gut flora imbalance), which can result in chronic constipation, diarrhoea, irritable bowel syndrome, MCAS, small intestinal bacterial overgrowth, hypochlorhydria, inflammatory bowel disease, colitis, GERD, and diverticulitis.
+Digestive problems are commonly attributed to dysbiosis (gut flora imbalance), which can result in numerous pathologies of the GI tract, including chronic constipation, diarrhoea, irritable bowel syndrome, MCAS, small intestinal bacterial overgrowth, hypochlorhydria, IBD, colitis, GERD, and diverticulitis.

 Endocrine Abnormalities

-Chronic hormone conditions present another widespread health issue, including endometriosis, polycystic kidneys, premenstrual syndrome, and polycystic ovarian syndrome, which often originate from the gut, since the gut wall is considered the primary endocrine gland in the body.
-In addition, environmental factors, such as endocrine-disrupting chemicals, compound these complex disorders.
-Solving these debilitating problems starts with using nutrition to address the gut environment and subsequent immune dysfunction.
+Chronic hormone conditions present another widespread health issue, including endometriosis, polycystic kidneys, premenstrual syndrome, and polycystic ovarian syndrome.
+Since the intestinal wall is considered the body's primary endocrine gland and the immune system primarily resides there, these problems cannot be rectified until gut integrity has been restored.
+In addition, environmental factors, such as endocrine-disrupting chemicals, compound the severity of these disorders.
+With the correct nutrition plan, the gut environment and subsequent immune activation can be addressed.